-Excluded: 26 1012 Human Differences.
+Excluded: 26.1012 Human Differences.

 The nature and extent of human differences and their relation to human inequality.
-Includes attempts to explain inequality in historical perspective with particular reference to the influence of Social Darwinism, the eugenics movement and the mental testing tradition; recent hereditarian accounts of inequalities in race, sex and class and their critics; the status of the concept of intelligence; ideological considerations in the study of human differences.
-The question of whether a value free psychology of human differences is possible.
+Includes attempts to explain inequality in historical perspective with particular reference to the influence of Social Darwinism, the eugenics movement and the menial testing tradition; recent hereditarian accounts of inequalities in race, sex and class and their critics; the status of the concept of intelligence; ideological considerations in the study of human differences.